canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 This example was taken from the Wordpress deployment, the annotation here has been replaced with StorageOS's 'fast' storage class, this will ask Kubernetes/StorageOS to provision a volume according to the spec.

-Once all of the files have been created run:
+Once all of the files have been created, run:

 ```
 kubectl create -k ./
 ```

-This will deploy all of the secrets and deployments needed for a wordpress site to operate.
+This will deploy all of the secrets and deployments needed for a WordPress site to operate.

 ## Access your new site
 Duration: 5